How to Create a Digital Marketing Strategy

 When You Do Have a Website…

 So you just recently built a website?
-Or you’ve had one for a while now but it’s not generating leads like you had hoped?
+Or you’ve had one for a while now but it’s not generating leads as you had hoped?

 There are several key elements you should be aware to help improve your website’s effectiveness: performance, user experience (UX), and search engine optimization (SEO).
 We will get into SEO later when we talk strategy.